Keyfactor/a10vthunder-orchestrator/README.md

 ## Overview

+The Keyfactor A10 vThunder Universal Orchestrator Extension facilitates the management of SSL certificates on A10 Networks' vThunder appliances.
+It offers two primary certificate store types:

+1. **ThunderSsl**: Manages SSL certificates for securing traffic handled by the device, such as in SSL offloading, SSL intercept, and reverse proxy configurations.
+2. **ThunderMgmt**: Manages certificates securing HTTPS access to the A10 management interface (GUI/API).

+- **A10 Thunder Version**: Tested with A10 Thunder v6.0.5-P5 (Build 51).
+- **Automated Certificate Deployment**: Streamlines the deployment of SSL certificates to the A10 vThunder appliance.
+- **Certificate Inventory Management**: Provides visibility into existing certificates on the appliance.
+- **Integration with Keyfactor Command**: Enables centralized certificate lifecycle management.

 The a10vThunder Universal Orchestrator extension implements 2 Certificate Store Types.
 Depending on your use case, you may elect to use one, or both of these Certificate Store Types.
 Descriptions of each are provided below.